 There's only one way to get a shot at a prestigious National Merit Scholarship.
 That's taking the PSAT in October of your junior year.
-Here's how it works.

-How to Qualify for a National Merit Scholarship
+How to Win a National Merit Scholarship

 What the Winners Get